-Depreciation is provided on a straight-line basis on all property, vessels and equipment, except for freehold land which is not depreciated.
+Depreciation is provided on a straight-line basis on all property, vessels and equipment.
 The estimated residual value at the end of the estimated useful life is also considered in the depreciation of vessels.
 The rates of depreciation are based on the following estimated useful lives of the depreciable assets:

-Buildings 25 - 35 years New vessels 20 - 40 years Used vessels 3 - 25 years Barges and containers 10 - 20 years Used containers 3 - 5 years Machinery, equipment and tools 4 - 10 years Furniture and fittings 3 - 5 years 3 - 7 years Motor vehicles
+Buildings 25 - 35 years New vessels 20 - 40 years Used vessels 3 - 25 years Barges and containers 10 - 20 years 3 - 5 years Used containers Machinery, equipment and tools 4 - 10 years Furniture and fittings 3 - 5 years 3 - 7 years Motor vehicles